 - Have the legalised document translated by a sworn translator in the Netherlands.
 You do not need to have the translation legalised.
 You can find a sworn translator on the Legal Aid Council website.

 Step 2: Legalisation of your document

 Have your document from Afghan civil status records and, if applicable, the translation legalised by the Afghan Ministry of Foreign Affairs in Kabul.
-Then take your document to the Dutch embassy in The Hague.
+Then take your document to the Afghan embassy in The Hague.
 Ask for a consular declaration to be drawn up for your document.
 You can then use your document (together with the consular declaration) in the Netherlands.

 It is then also fit for use in Aruba, Curaçao, St Maarten, Bonaire, Saba and St Eustatius.

 The Afghan embassy also issues various consular declarations that do not relate to documents issued in Afghanistan.
 These include declarations on whether you still have – or have lost – Afghan nationality.
 Consular declarations of this kind must be legalised by the Consular Service Centre in The Hague.
 You can then use the declaration in the Netherlands.